 Perigueux also contains an interesting medieval and renaissance centre, with attractive boulevards and streets lined with medieval houses to explore – these are concentrated in the region around the cathedral Saint Front, which also retains its attractive arched cloisters.

 Sarlat la Caneda- Destined to be besieged by tourists at almost all times of the year Sarlat is a beautiful, well restored town a few kilometres north of the River Dordogne.
 The old town, dating from both medieval and renaissance times is a pleasure to visit, especially during the spring and autumn, or early in the morning.

 La Roque Gageac- La Roque Gageac is one of France’s most beautiful villages.
 In a stunning position on the north bank of the Dordogne River, and backed by a steep hill / cliff, with little to suggest that much has changed there in the last 300 years, La Roque-Gageac is truly the perfect picture postcard village.
 It is about 8km from the historic town of Sarlat.

 Domme- Domme is classified as one of the most beautiful villages of France and occupies a splendid position high above the Dordogne river.
 The village is lovely and the views are a bonus as is the cave system that sits right underneath the main square.

-Rocamadour is an important pilgrimage area and has been for 1000 years.
-Built at the site of a shrine to a Black Madonna, the shrine became famous for its healing powers.
-It soon became a stop on the pilgrimage path to Santiago de Campostela
+Rocamadour- Why so popular?
+Firstly because Rocamadour is an important pilgrimage destination, and has been for 1000 years.
+Built on the site of a shrine to a Madonna, the shrine became famous for its healing powers, and soon became a stop on the pilgrimage path to Santiago de Campostela

 What’s Not Included